History of the Jews in Hungary: Further persecution and expulsions (1686–1740)

 The imperial troops recaptured Buda on 2 September 1686, most Jewish residents were massacred, some captured and later released for ransom.
 In the following years the whole of Hungary now came under the rule of the House of Habsburg.
 As the devastated country had to be repopulated, Bishop Count Leopold Karl von Kollonitsch, subsequently Archbishop of Esztergom and Primate of Hungary, advised the king to give the preference to the German Catholics so that the country might in time become German and Catholic.
 He held that the Jews could not be exterminated at once, but they must be weeded out by degrees, as bad coin is gradually withdrawn from circulation.
 The decree passed by the Diet of Pressburg (1687–1688), imposing double taxation upon the Jews.
-Jews were not be permitted to engage in agriculture, nor to own any real estate, nor to keep Christian servants.
+Jews were not permitted to engage in agriculture, nor to own any real estate, nor to keep Christian servants.

 This advice soon bore fruit and was in part acted upon.
 In August 1690, the government at Vienna ordered Sopron to expel its Jews, who had immigrated from the Austrian provinces.
 The government, desiring to enforce the edict of the last Diet, decreed soon afterward that Jews should be removed from the office of collector.
 The order proved ineffective, however; and the employment of Jewish customs officials was continued.
 Even the treasurer of the realm set the example in transgressing the law by appointing (1692) Simon Hirsch as customs farmer at Leopoldstadt (Leopoldov); and at Hirsch's death he transferred the office to Hirsch's son-in-law.

 The revolt of the Kuruc, under Francis II Rákóczi, caused much suffering to Hungary's Jews.
 The Kuruc imprisoned and slew the Jews, who had incurred their anger by siding with the king's party.
 The Jews of Eisenstadt, accompanied by those of the community of Mattersdorf, sought refuge at Vienna, Wiener-Neustadt, and Forchtenstein; those of Holics (Holíč) and Sasvár (Šaštín) dispersed to Göding (Hodonín); while others, who could not leave their business in this time of distress, sent their families to safe places, and themselves braved the danger.
 While not many Jews lost their lives during this revolt, it made great havoc in their wealth, especially in Sopron County, where a number of rich Jews were living.
 The king granted letters of protection to those that had been ruined by the revolt, and demanded satisfaction for those that had been injured; but in return for these favors he commanded the Jews to furnish the sums necessary for suppressing the revolt.